jundalisay/sp/content/en/material/principles/part-1/chapter-04b.md

 ---
 heading: "Chapter 4b"
-title: "The Creation of the Universe"
+title: "The Creation of the Universe: Baryonic Acoustic Oscillations"
 # date: 2020-01-31
 image: "/graphics/flipbook.gif"
 description: "According to Physics, the universe was created through a Big Bang of a material Singularity.
 This is false."